 Human cognition is a profoundly complex and multidimensional system.
 Studying this system is challenging because human behaviours are the emergent properties of many interacting cognitive subprocesses.
 For example, our ability to learn new information is determined by multiple factors, including attention to various features, whether we’ve learned something similar in the past, the strategy we use, fatigue, level of interest, and so on.

 To make progress in understanding cognition, we take a multi-pronged approach to research, studying cognition both in the laboratory and under naturalistic conditions using a variety of techniques, including behavioural, eye-tracking, and neuroimaging methodologies.
 In our work, we focus on building computational models that represent a user’s cognitive processes during interaction with AR, and we leverage cognitive science to study system input and interaction prototypes and improve them.
 Together, these models and evaluative studies are used to put human cognition at the center of AR development.

-Our North Star is to create systems that naturally extend your ability to think, reason, and ideate without breaking your immersion in the real world.
+Our North Star is to invent a future that naturally extend your ability to think, reason, and ideate without breaking your immersion in the real world.

 My research focuses on attention and memory and has employed various methodologies including fMRI, EEG, wearable cameras, and virtual reality with eye-tracking.
 Throughout my career, I have focused on the role of context in cognitive processing, context being defined as the collection of environmental and internal features that are peripheral to the focal task and goals.

 I completed my Masters and PhD at the University of Waterloo, where I studied episodic memory retrieval, associative encoding, and mind-wandering.
 During my PhD, we proposed and tested a new theory of a well-studied phenomenon, retrieval-induced forgetting.
 This theory, published in Psychological Review, challenged the dominant approach of memory suppression (Anderson, Bjork, & Bjork, 1994), and placed contextual processing at the center of retrieval-based forgetting phenomena (for a summary, see Jonker, Seli, & MacLeod, 2015).